 Each item takes no longer than an hour and can make a big difference throughout the year.

 Traditional classrooms are normally arranged in a linear format with all the desks facing one direction.
 Studies suggest that creating a room with no “obvious” front helps students to take a more active role in learning, rather than looking to the teacher.

 To get the day off on the right foot, start with an inspirational quote or quiet meditation.
 Roll call is a tedious necessity, but you shouldn’t have to take up time in your day to do this.

 The beginning of the day is the most crucial moment for getting off on the right foot.
 Why not have a sign in sheet when kids walk in? classroom management

 With a class size of 16 or more, chances are one or two students will be absent at least a couple times a week.

-Setting up a system for makeup work ensures you aren’t wasting class time (or your precious after school hours) trying to compile worksheets and assignments.With a class size of 16 or more, chances are one or two students will be absent at least a couple times a week.
+Setting up a system for makeup work ensures you aren’t wasting class time (or your precious after school hours) trying to compile worksheets and assignments.

 When the school year begins, take a few minutes out of your day to sit with your students and design the class rules.
 Students are more likely to follow class protocol when they have been involved with the creation of it.

 Use positive rules like, “speak kindly to one another,” rather than, “Don’t make fun of other kids.” classroom management